Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains how to format bids but does not provide guidance on when to use this tool versus alternatives like 'kadam_adv_bulk_update_bids' or 'kadam_adv_update_campaign_bid'.
-Usage context is implied but not explicit.
+The description does not provide any guidance on when to use this tool versus alternatives such as 'kadam_adv_bulk_update_bids' or 'kadam_adv_update_campaign_bid'.
+There are no explicit when-to-use or when-not-to-use instructions, nor mention of prerequisites or context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.